google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Why_Denied_Auth.md

 ---
-title: "Nightscout Variable 'AUTH_DEFAULT_ROLES' Default Setting"
+title: "AUTH_DEFAULT_ROLES Default Explained"
-description: "Explanation of why 'AUTH_DEFAULT_ROLES' is set to denied by default in Google Cloud Nightscout.
-Covers security reasons and when a change may be required."
+description: "Why 'AUTH_DEFAULT_ROLES' is set to denied by default and how this affects Google Cloud Nightscout security."
 ---

 # Why AUTH_DEFAULT_ROLES is set to "Denied"